Tommi Nakari: Second murder

 In the autumn of 1998, Nakari was released from prison and returned to his mother's home.
 Several months later, the two got into an argument over cleaning, and in a drunken rage, Nakari began punching his mother, knocking her to the ground.
 He then grabbed a kitchen knife and scissors, with which he stabbed his mother in the neck and face 19 times.
 Like with the previous murder, he dragged the body to the washroom, where he covered it up with cloths and towels.

-When he was arrested, Nakari again claimed that he didn't remember anything.
+When he was arrested, Nakari again claimed that he did not remember anything.
 In response to this murder, the Mikkeli District Court was sentenced to 10.8 years in prison.

 Third murder

 After his release in June 2006, Nakari again returned to Mikkeli, where he later met 26-year-old Anna-Emilia Simniceanu from Jyväskylä.
 Despite warnings from her family and friends about her new boyfriend's past, Simniceanu continued to go out with him, and the couple even planned a holiday trip to India in the winter of 2008.

 On 10 January 2008, the couple rented a summer cottage in Mikkeli, where they planned to visit Nakari's relatives.
 However, on the way, the two got into an argument, with Nakari pulling out a knife and grazing Simniceanu on the arm while driving.
 When they reached the cottage, he renewed his attack, managing to incapacitate Simniceanu.
 After she fell to the ground, he strangled her and then left the body lying in the yard.

 After she failed to get back to her parents, they alerted the police in Jyväskylä, who in turn requested assistance from the Mikkeli police.
 On 15 January, Simniceanu's body was found in the cottage's yard, but Nakari was nowhere to be seen.
 An arrest warrant was issued for him, with him remaining on the run until March, when he was arrested by police in Kuopio without incident.
 He was brought to trial, and in 2009, he was sentenced to 14.5 years imprisonment, in addition to paying 16,000 euros in reparations to the family.
 The sentence was automatically appealed, but later upheld by the Eastern Finland Court.